Where can I find the application? Is it hard copy or online?

 I submitted my application.
 Now what?

 Your application is not ready for processing until every piece is submitted, which includes your three recommendation forms.
 If those have not been submitted, we encourage you to follow up with them so that they can be completed.
 Once those three recommendation forms are submitted, then your application will be processed and reviewed by our faculty who will finalize a decision.
-You can expect this to take 3-4 weeks and you will be notified via email on the outcome of your application.
+You can expect this to take three to four weeks and you will be notified via email on the outcome of your application.
 To check on the status of your BSW application or for any other application challenges, please contact Cheryl Craven (email@example.com), Social Work Office Manager.

 How competitive is the application process?
 Are only a select number of students accepted in to the program each year?